CG80499/Attention-only-transformers/README.md

 ![image](https://github.com/CG80499/interpretability_one_layer_transformers/blob/master/images/images_smeared_head2.png)

 <br />
 From the second image, we can see that heads 2 and 3 attend to the tokens 5 back from the current token.
 Corresponding to the token that should be predicted.
+Heads 1 and 4 attend to the current letter and the few letters prior.
+Heads 1 and 4 seem to implement a more advanced version of the direct path algorithm by reducing the last couple of tokens.
+It is also interesting that 2-layer transformers seem to perform worse than the 1-layer transformer with smeared keys.

+# Conclusion

+Algorithm 1)
+- Copy the last ~3 letters (Heads)
+- Don't repeat the same letter twice in a row (Direct path)

+Algorithm 2)
+ - Copy the letter 5 back from the current letter (Heads 2 and 3)
+ - Don't repeat any of the ~3 previous letters (Heads 1, 4 and the direct path)

+In future, I would like to deduce more about the attention matrix directly from the weights rather via observational methods.
+The model was trained and tested on just (256+64)*10000/26^6 = 1.04% of possible sequences.
+Yet we can be reasonably confident the (admittedly toy) network will behave as expected on in and out of distribution examples.